Imagine this for a second: there is a job that allows you a ton of creative freedom.

 No one, that is who.

-And if you have nothing but money on your mind, I would recommend applying to the larger companies.
+If you have nothing but money on your mind, I would recommend applying to the larger companies.

 They will pay you on average a lot more than the smaller businesses or startups–which actually may be surprising to some, especially if you are in the startup or tech industry like I am.